Nocton: Community

 The community owned and operated Nocton Hub replaced the previous village hall in 2020 and is in the centre of the village to the west of Main Street.
 The Hub includes an events hall, meeting room and lounge area.
-The Ripon Arms, a volunteer-run club formerly known as the 'Nocton Club', operates from the Nocton Hub lounge five days a week and also host live entertainment and special events.
+The Ripon Arms C.I.C., a volunteer-run non-profit licensed club formerly known as the 'Nocton Club', operates from the Nocton Hub lounge five days a week and also host live entertainment and special events.

 There are a number of small businesses in the village including a small post office and the Cottage Care Home.
 The village also has its own cricket club and pitch.

 The Nocton Community Primary School, built 1869 and designed by Sir George Gilbert Scott, is a small Grade II listed school in the heart of the village, next to the village green, that is part of the Spires Federation of Schools.
 It includes a large playing field in the centre of the village to the east of Main Street.

 Much of the village is subject to Conservation Area status, with many Grade II and Sensitive properties.
 On 28 May 2007 Nocton Village Trail was opened by Douglas Hogg MP.
 The trail is a guided history walk around the village with displays of village artwork on historical themes.